azangru/mysite/docs/links.md

 - https://gaultier.github.io/resume/resume — a good example of a developer's resume
 - https://www.frankiedintino.com/ — a site with a good example of a developer's resume
 - https://read.cv/keithamus — a reasonably sounding resume
+- https://www.romaglushko.com/cv/software-engineer - a not bad resume (in terms of both style and formatting)

 https://github.com/iRaul/awesome-portfolios